Cream cheese glycemic index (GI)

-You can check our Glycemic index chart page for a full list of more than 350 common foods where all the values are presented along with their sources.
+You can check our Glycemic index chart page for a complete list of more than 350 common foods, where all the values are presented along with their sources.

-You can also check out our Cream Cheese Nutrition page for full, comprehensive nutrition of cream cheese presented in a form of unique charts.
+You can also check out our Cream Cheese Nutrition page for comprehensive cream cheese nutrition.